 Good scientific evidence

-Vitamin A: Vitamin A is a fat-soluble vitamin, which is derived from two sources: retinoids and carotenoids.
-Retinoids are found in animal sources, such as livers, kidneys, eggs, and dairy products.
-Carotenoids are found in plants, such as dark or yellow vegetables and carrots.
-Limited research suggests that vitamin A may reduce fever, morbidity, and the number of parasites in the blood (Plasmodium falciparum infection).
-However, there is no evidence that vitamin A is equivalent or superior to well-established drug therapies used for prevention or treatment of malaria.
-Patients with malaria or living/traveling in endemic areas should speak with their physicians about appropriate measures.
+Vitamin A: Vitamin A is a fat-soluble vitamin that is derived from two sources: preformed retinoids and provitamin carotenoids.
+Retinoids, such as retinal and retinoic acid, are found in animal sources like liver, kidney, eggs, and dairy produce.
+Carotenoids like beta-carotene (which has the highest vitamin A activity) are found in plants such as dark or yellow vegetables and carrots.
+Limited research suggests that vitamin A may reduce fever, morbidity, and parasite blood levels in patients with malaria (Plasmodium falciparum infection).
+However, evidence is currently lacking that vitamin A is equivalent or superior to well-established drug therapies used for the prevention or treatment of malaria.
+Individuals with malaria or living/traveling in endemic areas should speak with a doctor about appropriate measures.

-Avoid if allergic or hypersensitive to vitamin A. Vitamin A toxicity can occur if taken at high dosages.
-Use cautiously with liver disease or alcoholism.
-Smokers who consume alcohol and beta-carotene may have an increased risk of developing lung cancer or heart disease.
-Vitamin A appears safe in pregnant women if taken at recommended doses.
+Vitamin A toxicity, or hypervitaminosis A, is rare in the general population.
+Vitamin A toxicity can occur with excessive amounts of vitamin A taken over short or long periods of time.
+Avoid if allergic or hypersensitive to vitamin A. Use cautiously with liver disease or alcoholism.
+Smokers who consume alcohol and beta-carotene may be at an increased risk for lung cancer or heart disease.
+Vitamin A appears safe in pregnant women if taken at recommended doses; however, vitamin A excess, as well as deficiency, has been associated with birth defects.
+Excessive doses of vitamin A have been associated with central nervous system malformations.
 Use cautiously if breastfeeding because the benefits or dangers to nursing infants are not clearly established.

 Unclear or conflicting scientific evidence

-Avoid if allergic or hypersensitive to berberine, plants that contain berberine, or any members of the Berberidaceae family.
-Avoid in newborns due to the potential for an increase in free bilirubin, jaundice, and the development of kernicterus.
-Use cautiously with heart disease, gastrointestinal disorders, hematologic disorders, leukopenia, kidney disease, liver disease, respiratory disorders, cancer, hypertyraminemia, diabetes, or low blood pressure.
-Use cautiously in children due to lack of safety information.
+Avoid if allergic or hypersensitive to berberine, to plants that contain berberine (Hydrastis canadensis (goldenseal), Coptis chinensis (coptis or goldenthread), Berberis aquifolium (Oregon grape), Berberis vulgaris (barberry), and Berberis aristata (tree turmeric), or to members of the Berberidaceae family.
+Avoid in newborns due to the potential for an increase in free bilirubin, jaundice, and development of kernicterus.
+Use cautiously with cardiovascular disease, gastrointestinal disorders, hematologic disorders, leukopenia, kidney disease, liver disease, respiratory disorders, cancer, hypertyraminemia, diabetes, or low blood pressure.
+Use cautiously in children due to a lack of safety information.
 Use cautiously in individuals with high exposure to sunlight or artificial light.
 Use cautiously for longer than eight weeks due to theoretical changes in bacterial gut flora.
-Use cautiously if taking anticoagulants, antihypertensives, sedatives, anti-inflammatories, or drugs that are broken down by the liver.
+Use cautiously if taking anticoagulants, antihypertensives, sedatives, anti-inflammatories, medications metabolized by CYP P450 3A4 including cyclosporin, or any prescription medications.
 Avoid if pregnant or breastfeeding.

 Avoid if allergic or hypersensitive to bitter orange or any members of the Rutaceae family.
 Avoid with heart disease, narrow-angel glaucoma, intestinal colic, or long QT interval syndrome.
 Avoid if taking anti-adrenergic agents, beta-blockers, QT-interval prolonging drugs, monoamine oxidase inhibitors (MAOIs), stimulants, or honey.
 Use cautiously with headache, hyperthyroidism (overactive thyroid), or if fair-skinned.
 Avoid if pregnant or breastfeeding.